 My whole family pretty much was in law enforcement in terms of extended family.

-My dad family court probation.
+My dad, family court probation.

-But uh so I love law enforcement.
+So I love law enforcement.

 So the FBI comes over to Sean Hannity's house and they want to ask Sean Hannity a question.

-Um every one of them tells me, no, no, no, don't answer any questions.
+Every one of them tells me, no, no, no, don't answer any questions.

 And I'm like, well, that makes no sense to me.